myoffe/chat/README.md

 ## Notes & Limitations

 Sometimes the typing prompt might be obstructed by incoming messages.

-You can just press Enter to see the prompt, or just type whatever message you want, it will be sent.
+You can still type and it will send a message.
+Or just press Enter to make it visible.

 ## TODOs